millengustavo/python-books/master-large-data-python/notes.md

 - We specify general properties of the cluster, and AWS runs software that creates the cluster for us
 - When we're done using the cluster, AWS absorbs the compute resources back into its network
 - Pricing model is a per-compute-unit per-second charge
-- **There are no cost savings to doing thnigs slowly.
+- **There are no cost savings to doing things slowly.
 AWS encourages us to parallelize our problems away**

 #### Starting EMR clusters with mrjob
 - We can run Hadoop jobs on EMR with the `mrjob` library, which allows us to write distributed MapReduce and procure cluster computing in Python.